fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

 ## Directions
  1. Prepare elbow macaroni according to package instructions.
  	- Highly recommend putting a few pinches of kosher salt in with the macaroni as it cooks.
+ - Thaw your brocolli.
+Doesn't need to be warm since it's going to get cooked, it just shouldn't be frozen.
  - Mix elbow macaroni, cheddar cheese, mexican blend cheese, parmesean cheese and cream cheese together.
  - Mix heavy cream, milk, salt and pepper together.
  - Add milk mixture to macaroni mix and blend together.
+ - Add brocolli and blend together.
+ - ***Optional:*** Sriracha or your favorite hot sauce.
+Add as much as you can handle, and blend it together.
  - Pour Mac n Cheese into cooking container.
  - Combine crushed corn flakes and bread crumbs together.
  - Pour Mac n Cheese into container.